Pablo-Restrepo/Download-Music-Using-Name/README.md

 # Download Music Using Name

-This project allows you to download music by searching for songs using their names.
+This project allows you to download music using song names.

 ## Requirements